Part 1 — 🔒 localStorage (All persistence-related content)

 What is localStorage and why use it?

-• localStorage saves data in the browser so progress persists after refresh.
+• localStorage saves data in the browser so progress stays even after the page is refreshed.

-• If you buy an item in the shop, it should still be there after reload.
+• If you buy an item in the shop, the upgrade will stay after reloading.

 • Your task: study how localStorage is used in existing code and apply it to your feature.